-Raul Montemayor is currently the National Business Manager and Program Officer of the Federation of Free Farmers Cooperatives, Inc. (FFFCI), and its mother organization, the Federation of Free Farmers (FFF) of the Philippines.
+Raul Montemayor is currently the National Manager of the Federation of Free Farmers Cooperatives, Inc. (FFFCI), and its mother organization, the Federation of Free Farmers (FFF) of the Philippines.
 He was recently elected as Vice-President of the International Federation of Agricultural Producers (IFAP).
 He is a private sector advisor to the Philippine government in the WTO and other negotiations involving agricultural trade.

 Ambassador of Japan to Chile

 Hidenori Murakami was appointed Ambassador to Chile in 2011.
 Prior to that he served as International Policy Advisor to the Minister of Agriculture, Forestry and Fisheries (MAFF), Japan.
 He is the former Vice Minister of Agriculture, Forestry, and Fisheries for International Affairs.
 He started his career as a civil servant of MAFF in 1974.
 He served as an agricultural attaché at the Japanese Embassy in Washington, D.C.
 (1984-87) and, since then, was involved in various bilateral and multilateral trade negotiations.
 He was Chief Negotiator of Agriculture for Japan in the Doha Development Agenda round of WTO trade negotiations up until July, 2009.
 He was also involved in many important policy decisions on domestic agriculture and food policies of Japan, including policies on rice, wheat and agro-food industry as Director-General of Food Policy Bureau of MAFF.

 Deere & Company